The Rapid Depreciation Of A Harvard Education: How Private School Grads Can Still Save Themselves

 But the real fallout may rain on those private university graduates who actually have no legacy connections and no donor parents.
 The majority who simply got in due to merit.

 Further, what about the legacy and/or donor graduates who may have been able to get into Harvard without receiving massive, non-merit based advantages?
-They may be unfairly sullied as well.
+They are being unfairly sullied.

 Finally, what about the private school graduates who are simply just wonderful people who pay their taxes, give back to society, fight for equal rights, work at helpful jobs, and are just doing their best everyday to provide for their families?